collapsed-stacks/atheism/questions/976/favorite-cartoon-comic-strip-meme-about-atheism.md

 - posted by: [Seti](https://stackexchange.com/users/-1/247-seti) on 2010-12-18
 - score: 1

-<p>Oh boy - there are so many!
-Carlin, of course, and Penn &amp; Teller.
+Oh boy - there are so many!
+Carlin, of course, and Penn & Teller.
 There's a fabulous clip on YouTube of Ricky Gervais talking about Genesis, and also one of Dara O'Briain on homeopathy.
-And Richard Ince on Creationism ("A magic man did it.")</p>
+And Richard Ince on Creationism ("A magic man did it.")

 ## Answer 997